pzalkind/vagrant-newdisk/README.md

 # vagrant-newdisk

-A Vagrant plugin to add a disks in VirtualBox
+A Vagrant plugin to add a disk in VirtualBox or HyperV

 ## Installation